305840574/FCLIP/README.md

 ### LoveDA

-The data could be downloaded from Google Drive [here](https://drive.google.com/drive/folders/1ibYV0qwn4yuuh068Rnc-w4tPi0U0c-ti?usp=sharing).

-Or it can be downloaded from [zenodo](https://zenodo.org/record/5706578#.YZvN7SYRXdF), you should run the following command:
+The data could be downloaded [zenodo](https://zenodo.org/record/5706578#.YZvN7SYRXdF), you should run the following command:

 ```shell
 # Download Train.zip